-In March 2011, we adopted our 2011 Stock Incentive Plan, or the 2011 Plan, in order to attract and retain qualified personnel, to provide additional incentives to employees, directors, officers, consultants and other eligible persons, and to promote the success of our business.
+In March 2011, we adopted our 2011 Plan, in order to attract and retain qualified personnel, to provide additional incentives to employees, directors, officers, consultants and other eligible persons, and to promote the success of our business.
 Under the 2011 Plan, the maximum number of shares that may be granted is 7,350,000 ordinary shares.
-As of the date of this prospectus, options to acquire 7,350,000 ordinary shares have been granted under the 2011 Plan
+As of the date of this prospectus, options to acquire 7,350,000 ordinary shares have been granted under the 2011 Plan.

-In March 2012, we adopted our 2012 Share Incentive Plan in order to attract and retain the best available personnel, provide additional incentives to employees, directors and consultants and promote the success of our business.
+In March 2012, we adopted our 2012 Plan in order to attract and retain the best available personnel, provide additional incentives to employees, directors and consultants, and promote the success of our business.
 The plan permits the grant of options to purchase our ordinary shares, restricted shares and restricted share units as deemed appropriate by the administrator under the plan.
-The maximum aggregate number of shares that may be issued pursuant to our 2012 Share Incentive Plan is 9,000,000, and the maximum aggregate number of shares that may be issued per calendar year is 1,500,000 from 2012 until the termination of this plan.
-As of the date of this prospectus, options to acquire 231,658 ordinary shares and 1,302,500 restricted shares have been granted under the 2012 Share Incentive Plan.
+The maximum aggregate number of shares that may be issued pursuant to our 2012 Plan is 9,000,000, and the maximum aggregate number of shares that may be issued per calendar year is 1,500,000 from 2012 until the termination of this plan.
+As of the date of this prospectus, options to acquire 231,658 ordinary shares and 1,302,500 restricted shares have been granted under the 2012 Plan.
 See "Management-Stock Incentive Plans."